vagfed/ocp-ppc-install/README.md

 Multipath I/O for disk will be enabled during installation and it does not require any setup.

 ## Installation start
-Once you have provided all variables and customization, installation is started by running `ansible-playbook install_ocp.yml`.
+Once you have provided all variables and customization, installation is started by running the following command:

+`ansible-playbook install_ocp.yml`

 Installation will not ask any confirmation and will poweroff all involved LPAR before staring real installation.

-A successfull installation will require from 1 to 2 hours of time and will not require any user activity.
+On a cluster of 6 worker nodes running on Power S1022, installation was completed in 1 hour.
+No user activity is required.
+On Power S922 the same installation took 1.5 hours.
+OpenShift does not run on older POWER8 systems.

 ## Configuration files required to manage the cluster
-The `OCP_DATA` directory will contain one directory for each cluster you create.
-If you run multiple time the scripts with the same clustername, the data will be completely rewritten.
+After installation is completed, the `OCP_DATA` directory will contain all data needed to manage the cluster.
+The script will create one subdirectory with the name of the cluster you have created, allowing you to use the same script to install multiple clusters.
+If you run the script multiple time with the same clustername, the data will be completely rewritten.

-The `OCP_DATA/<clustername>` directory contains all the data useful to manage the OCP cluster and to know how it was installed.
-All files should be kept in a safe place.
+The `OCP_DATA/<clustername>` directory contains installation information and all files should be kept in a safe place.
 - `install-config.yaml.backup`: the yaml file used to install the cluster
 - `ocp-rsa`: this is the private key you can use to log on OCP nodes using the `core` user (`ssh -i ocp-rsa core@<node>`)
 - `setup/auth/kubeconfig`: KUBECONFIG file to be used when executing the `oc` command